holonsoft/FastProtocolConverter/README.md

 You simply define a POCO and add some attributes to the fields.
 The following example illustrates this

 ```c#

 	var converter = new ProtocolConverter<DumbPoco>(_logger) as IProtocolConverter<DumbPoco>;
 ```

-This creates a converter, cast it to the appropriate interface and that's it.
+This creates a converter and cast it to the appropriate interface.
+After that you call `Prepare()`, this will inspect the attributes and feed the internal logic.

 The interface itself it pretty easy and straight forward to use.
 We use Microsoft.Logging.Abstractions as a generic logger interface.
 All important logging frameworks provide an adapter for it, so please feel free to use a logger of your choice.